The European Hansemuseum Lübeck

 Cooperation partner of the European Hanseatic Ensemble

-The European Hansemuseum, located in the north of Lübeck’s insular Old Town, stands on historical ground: the castle hill is one of the city’s earliest settlement locations and is closely linked to the history of the Hanseatic League as the richly laden merchant ships sailed north from the neighbouring harbour.
+The European Hansemuseum is located in the north of Lübeck’s insular Old Town, and stands on historically sicnificant ground: the Castle Hill, on which the museum stands, is one of the city’s earliest settlement locations and is closely linked to the history of the Hanseatic League, as it was the neighbouring harbour, from which the richly laden merchant ships sailed north.

-The museum area, which covers almost 8,000 square metres, connects the new museum building, awarded with several architectural prizes, with the lavishly restored Burgkloster, which was the seat of a Dominican convent until the 16th century.
-With its wall and ceiling paintings, the Gothic brick building is considered one of the most important monastery complexes in northern Germany and is often used as a charming backdrop for musical performances.
+The museum area, which covers almost 12,000 square metres, and connects the new museum building, awarded with several architectural prizes, with the lavishly restored Burgkloster, the home of a Dominican convent until the 16th century.
+With its wall and ceiling paintings, this Gothic brick building is considered one of the most important monastery complexes in northern Germany, and is often used as an elegant setting for musical performances.

-The permanent exhibition tells the history of the Hanseatic League in staged rooms based on research and in cabinets with valuable original objects from international museum collections.
+The permanent exhibition tells the history of the Hanseatic League though staged scences, based on extensive research, valuable displays of original artefacts from international museum collections, and interactive features.
 The exhibition offers guidance in four languages (DE, EN, RUS, SE) and is structured according to the most important trading centres where the long-distance traders had branches – so-called Kontore: Novgorod, Bergen, Bruges and London.
-The daring and rise of the merchants, life and trade in the Middle Ages, the defeats and battles, as well as the organisation and meetings of the Hanseatic League are vividly portrayed.
-The myth and legends that arose after the transition of the Hanseatic League to other social and economic forms are also discussed.
+The daring and rise of the merchants, life and trade in the Middle Ages, the victories and defeats, as well as the organisation and meetings of the Hanseatic League are all vividly portrayed.
+Myths and legends that arose after the transition of the Hanseatic League into other social and economic forms are also examend.

-In cooperation with the affiliated Research Centre for Hanse and Baltic History (FGHO), through special exhibitions, discussions and lectures the Hansemuseum makes the lasting relevance of the Hanseatic League visible and opens up spaces for dealing with the past, present and future.
+In cooperation with the affiliated Research Centre for Hanse and Baltic History (FGHO), through special exhibitions, discussions, and lectures, the Hansemuseum makes the lasting relevance of the Hanseatic League visible, and creates space for discussing the past, present, and future.